particle-iot/docs/src/content/connect.md

 Procedure:

 The procedure is same as the one described above (DFU Mode), but in this case you should continue holding down the MODE button until you see the Core change from flashing yellow to flashing white.
 Then release the button.
 The Core should begin after the factory reset is complete.

+1. Hold down BOTH buttons
+2. Release only the RST button, while holding down the MODE button.
+3. Wait for the LED to start flashing yellow (continue to hold the MODE button)
+4. The LED will turn solid white (continue to hold the MODE button)
+5. Finally, the LED will turn blink white rapidly
+6. Release the MODE button

 **Note:** The video here is a continuation of the video from above (DFU Mode).